 - Preheat oven to 350.
 Spray an 8x8 pan with cooking spray.

-- Combine melted coconut oil with coconut flour, sweetener, baking powder, vanilla, eggs, and coconut milk.
+- Combine melted coconut oil with the baking blend, sweetener, baking powder, vanilla, eggs, and coconut milk.
 Stir until smooth.
 Stir in the blueberries.
 Spread in the prepared pan.

 - Pulse the crumb ingredients in a food processor until large wet crumbs form.
 Sprinkle on top of the cake.